Here, we'll debunk 7 of the most common myths about AI app development you might find out in the wild.

 It’s also easier to scale compared to direct AI integration.

-With it, you can also quickly deploy ready-made AI functionalities into your product.
+With it, you can also quickly deploy ready-made AI functionalities in your app.

-This makes AI integration much easier and less time-consuming.
+This makes developing your AI app much easier and less time-consuming.

 And the market is expected to rapidly grow in the coming years.